saikiran123456/Project-Absenteeism_at-_a-_company_during_work-time/README.md

 > - Finally, utilized Tableau to analyse three separate dependencies between the inputs of model.
 > - The visualizations obtained with this software helped with great deal while looking for insight!

+This is all about my Data Science End-To-End Project I hope You liked it and found it insightfull, you can try out in your projects as well!!

+Please feel free to connect with me on any doubts regarding the project I will be more than glad to assist you all!

+My LinkedIN: www.linkedin.com/in/saikiran-datascience

+I also write Blogs on Data Science, Machine Learning and Artificial Intelligence https://saikirandasari41.medium.com/

+Thanks and Have a wonderfull day :)